MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/users-credential-types.md

 UserName, NavUserPassword, and AccessControlService credential types require that you install and configure security certificates on components.
 For more information, see [Using Security Certificates with Business Central On-Premises](../deployment/implement-security-certificates-production-environment.md)

+## Next steps

+- If you want to set up Azure AD authentication, go to [Authenticating Users with Azure Active Directory](authenticating-users-with-azure-ad-overview.md).
+- If you want to set up NavUserPassword authentication, go to [Authenticating Users with NavUserPassword](authenticating-users-with-navuserpassword.md).

 ## See also

 [Understanding Users, Profiles, and Role Centers](/dynamics365/business-central/admin-users-profiles-roles)